steamship-plugins/youtube-transcript-importer/README.md

 ## Developing

-All the code for this plugin is located in the `src/api.py` file:
+All the code for this plugin is located in the `src/api.py` file.

-* The `FileImporterPlugin` class
-* The `/import_file` endpoint

 ## Testing

-Tests are located in the `test/test_api.py` file.
+Tests are located in the `test/` folder.
 You can run them with:

 ```bash
 pytest